How to Plant and Grow Asparagus

 Should I Plant Asparagus Seeds or Crowns?

-Where to Plant Asparagus?
+Where to Plant Asparagus…

-Make sure your asparagus bed is in full sun (8 hours), and in a well-drained location.
+- Sun – make sure your asparagus bed is in full sun (8 hours), and in a well-drained location.
 Asparagus will not survive in wet beds.

-Also, before planting add lots of compost, aged manure, and fertilizer, and work it well to a depth of 12”.
+Also, before planting add lots of compost, aged manure, and fertilizer, and work it well to a depth of 8”.

+Step two – separate the crowns.
+They will be a bit tangled with each other so do it carefully so you don’t damage the roots.
+Spread the roots apart and place the crowns in the furrow with the bud upright.
 Space the buds of the crowns 8”-14” apart.
 If you plant more than one row, make sure to space the rows 3′-6′ apart.

 At planting, cover the crowns with only 2”-3” of soil and water well.
 As your asparagus starts to grow and shoots appear, gradually back-fill the furrow around the shoots (don’t cover them).
 Do this 3 or 4 times during the first year until the furrow is completely filled.

 A common question that people ask is if asparagus spreads.
 When I did my research for this post and before I planted my asparagus I found places online that instruct to space plants 4′ to 5′ apart because they will spread… I’m not sure why.
-I decided to follow Johnny’s spacing guidelines and in my five years of growing asparagus, I can report that the bed does fill (asparagus spears will shoot up along the row), but asparagus does not spread much.

-Caring for Your Asparagus
+Caring for Your Asparagus…

 If you can’t get rid of the beetle by picking it by hand or using neem oil or diatomaceous earth, you can try using pyrethrin or spinosad which I think are both considered organic pesticides (I do not have any experience with those so make sure to check a little further).
-You can learn more about asparagus beetle here.
+You can learn more about the asparagus beetle here.

-Two years after planting your bed, in the spring, you can harvest from your bed for 2-3 weeks.
+- Second year – in the spring, you can harvest from your bed for 2-3 weeks.

-It’s important to say that you should harvest all spears even thin or damaged ones to keep your plant healthy.
+Use a sharp knife and cut the spears just under soil level.
+You should harvest all spears even thin or damaged ones to keep your plant healthy.
 Those damaged spears, if left in the ground and allowed to fern can cause a delay in spear production and serve as a host site for pests.

 Remember to avoid the little red berries that will appear on the plant later in the season and make sure you educate your children about those.
 They are poisonous to humans and shouldn’t be picked.